saitiger/Data-Engineering/Data Quality/Notes.md

 - *Signal Table*
 Instead of having a staging table in this pattern the pipeline writes to the production table.
 If all quality checks are passed then the data is written to a signal table else we need to manually troubleshoot the issue.
 Similar to the WAP pattern non blocking checks are not an issue in Signal table as well.

+**__Maintaing Trust__**
+1. Quality Checks : Enum, Null checks, Outlier Analysis
+2. Documentation
+3. Clear Expectations : SLA's, Documented gaps Documenting gaps in the pipeline and/or dataset is important as it helps underline the fact that the data collected has some assumptions, collected from where so that in case of failure it is easier to pinpoint and do root cause analysis